tableau/connector-plugin-sdk/docs/oauth.md

 ![Image](../assets/create-oauth-client-embedded-new.png)

 <br>
-To create a client for an custom config, you will also upload the config XML file.
+To create a client for an custom config, upload the config XML file.

 ![Image](../assets/create-oauth-client-custom.png)